Visit our Re-post guidelines

 What kinds of greens are best for your heart?

 Leafy greens and root vegetables are good sources for nitrates with beetroot, turnips, celery, spinach, lettuces, carrots and radishes generally having the highest levels.
-Fertilizers used in growing vegetables can boost their nitrate content.

 Besides vascular health there are many other good reasons to eat your leafy greens.
 Greens have a wide range of nutritional benefits.
 They contain vitamins A, C, E and K as well as prodigious amounts of calcium, iron, potassium, magnesium, phosphorous and zinc, not to mention the fiber, folate, chlorophyll, micronutrients and phytochemicals that protect against disease.